Interview with Bob Frost. One

 Description

 Bob Frost recounts experiencing the London Blitz as a member of the Auxiliary Fire Service.
-He volunteered for the Royal Air Force and trained at the Air Gunnery School at Evanton, Scotland.
-He was then posted to the Operational Training Unit at RAF Chipping Warden.
-He describes an aircraft crash in Lincolnshire while at Chipping Warden.
+He volunteered for the Royal Air Force and trained at the Air Gunnery School at RAF Evanton, Scotland.
+He was then posted to the Operational Training Unit at RAF Chipping Warden and describes an aircraft crash in Lincolnshire whilst there.
 His operational posting was to 150 Squadron at RAF Snaith.
 On an operation to Essen, two of the Lancaster’s engines were damaged and the crew bailed out over Belgium.
 Frost describes being taken in by a farming family and sheltered by the resistance.
 Reunited with his crew, they were passed along the Comet Line through Belgium and France, being accompanied from Paris to St Jean de Luz by Janine de Greef.
 They met Dedee de Jongh who, together with a Basque smuggler, accompanied them across the Pyrenees into Spain.
 From Madrid they were driven to Gibraltar and flown to the United Kingdom.
 Bob Frost did not undertake any further operational flying.
 He was eventually posted to RAF Bridgnorth, where he met his wife Daphne, who was in the Women’s Auxiliary Air Force.

 Creator